☞ If you like what you hear and would like to support us, even $1 will help! Thank you.

-Have a question, query, or quagmire you’d like Renee and David to answer?
-Click that red button to the right, or click on this link to leave us a recorded message.
-Press and talk away and maybe you’ll be featured on the show!
+Have a cooking question, query, or quagmire you’d like Amy and David to answer?
+Click that big-mouth button to the right to leave us a recorded message.
+Just enter your name and email address, press record, and talk away.
+We’ll definitely get back to you.
+And who knows?
+Maybe you’ll be featured on the podcast!

 We can think of no better way to take comfort as the days pass than baking no-knead bread while quarantined.
 (Well, we should probably say we can think of very few better ways…) And so, with no more ado, we want to introduce you to the simplest, most reliable homemade bread recipe on our site.
 It’s long been a go-to recipe for you, dear readers, whether you’re an experienced bread baker or haven’t baked since your Easy-Bake Oven days.